LiveOIBench: Can Large Language Models Outperform Human Contestants in Informatics Olympiads?

-\begin{enumerate} \item \textbf{Expert-curated Tasks with Fine-grained Subtask Rubrics.} We curate problems, test cases, and scoring rubrics directly from the official websites of $14$ Informatics Olympiads.
-This comprehensive test suite eliminates high false-positive rates common in previous benchmarks \citep{alphacode, evalplus,jain2024livecodebenchholisticcontaminationfree}.
-Additionally, each task includes subtasks with scoring rubrics, enabling nuanced insights into model capabilities.
+\begin{enumerate}[nosep] \item \textbf{Expert-curated Tasks with Fine-grained Subtask Rubrics.} We source problems, test cases, and scoring rubrics from 14 Informatics Olympiads.
+This official suite eliminates high false-positive rates common in previous benchmarks and provides fine-grained subtask scoring for nuanced performance analysis.